-I was driving past Drake park downtown, thinking about the direction we had decided for the business, when a new song came on the radio station.
-I heard “I woke up crying late at night…” and in seconds was in a full-on sob.
-Before the chorus, “That’s my job, that’s what I do, everything I do is because of you…”, came on I said, “Holy shit.
+I was driving past Drake Park downtown, thinking about the direction we had decided for the business, when a new song came on the radio station.
+I heard, “I woke up crying late at night…” and in seconds, was in a full-on sob.
+Before the chorus, “That’s my job, that’s what I do, everything I do is because of you…”, came on, I said, “Holy shit.
 Um, okay, thanks.
-I get the message but I can’t listen to this right now!”
-I needed to pull myself together and I managed that by changing the station, taking deep breaths, and feeling supported in my morning mission because of the gift I had just recieved.
-Of course, when I turned into the parking lot at Trailer’s, a song by Bob’s favorite band The Smith’s came on the radio.
-I turned the damn thing off, fought another round of tears, chuckled and said “Dude, seriously.”
-He always was an overacheiver.
+I get the message, but I can’t listen to this right now!”
+I needed to pull myself together, and I managed that by changing the station, taking deep breaths, and feeling supported in my morning mission because of the gift I had just received.
+Of course, when I turned into the parking lot at Trailer’s, a song by Bob’s favorite band, The Smith’s, came on the radio.
+I turned the damn thing off, fought another round of tears, chuckled, and said, “Dude, seriously.”
+He always was an overachiever.

-The gift of the signs, the birds, the songs, don’t make the pain and sadness go away.
-They do give me comfort though.
-They reinforce my belief that there is a thin veil between what we might call heaven and earth, and that when we lose a loved one, our souls remain connected.
+The gift of the signs, the birds, and the songs, don’t make the pain and sadness go away.
+They do give me comfort, though.
+They reinforce my belief that there is a thin veil between what we might call heaven and earth and that when we lose a loved one, our souls remain connected.
 I suppose I feel compelled to share all of this with you for a couple reasons.
-First, I want everyone to trust the messages and signs they receive, but might brush off as coincidence, and find solace in the gift.
-Life is heavy and we need to believe in something beyond our daily reality.
-Second, it’s helpful to me and allows me to process and work through the grief.
+First, I want everyone to trust the messages and signs they receive but might brush off as coincidence, and find solace in the gift.
+Life is heavy, and we need to believe in something beyond our daily reality.
+Second, it’s helpful to me and allows me to process and work through grief.
 I guess I feel like that’s my job.

 There are only two ways to live your life.
 One is as though nothing is a miracle.
 The other is as though everything is a miracle.Albert Einstien